chinchon/badminton-courts/README.md

 ## tables
 courts: stores court details including name, address, phone no and coordinates

-days: stores 7 days of the week
+days: stores 7 days of a week

 prices: stores prices posted on ads by the court managements